chen42/presentations/cho_at.md

 		* block sympathetic ganglion neurotransmission
 	* <span id="drug"> Hexamethonium </span>  and  <span id="drug"> Tetraethylammonium </span>
 		*  No longer on the market

+Note: parasympathetic in general does not innervate the vascularture (salivary glands, gastrointestinal glands, and in genital erectile tissue are exceptions).

 ---